-THIS IS OUR GENERAL PRIMARY (5-11) PGCE PROGRAMME
+THIS IS OUR PRIMARY (AGE 5-11) PGCE PROGRAMME

 You will spend time in school every week, which promotes application of theoretical learning to your classroom practice.
 Training is front-loaded to the Autumn term, which means more time in school during the Summer term, to prepare you for being a fully-fledged NQT.
 Whilst in school, you will observe successful teachers; teach children in small groups up to whole classes; plan and deliver learning to children (with coaching and mentoring from your expert School Based Trainer) and join in with school-led training opportunities.